sitedata/largo/docs/developers/hooksfilters.rst

     *args: $args*

     Passed in this are the arguments for the Load More Posts WP_Query.
-An example usage would be to check if ``is_home()`` and then restrict the posts returned by the query to those in the homepage featured prominence term.
+An example usage would be to check if ``is_front_page()`` and then restrict the posts returned by the query to those in the homepage featured prominence term.

 filter: **largo_lmp_template_partial**